Minneapolis Workplace Retaliation Attorney

 - Associating with other people of a certain race, sex, national origin, or religion

-- Otherwise, exercising your rights under the law
+- Otherwise exercising your rights under the law

-Common Forms of Retaliation
+Common Forms of Retaliation in Minnesota

 What is Employer Retaliation?

 Employer retaliation occurs when an employer takes adverse actions against an employee in response to the employee engaging in protected activities, such as reporting illegal behavior or filing a complaint about workplace discrimination or harassment.
 Retaliation is illegal under various employment laws in many countries and can lead to legal consequences for the employer.
+Employers who partake in retaliatory practices not only face potential legal action but also risk damaging their reputation and creating a toxic workplace environment.

 Here are some common examples of employer retaliation: